tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

      Z"
 />
 ```
 The `d` attribute uses various commands to construct paths; I've entered each command on its own line to make the code easier to read.
-The `M` command moves the 'pen' to the starting coordinates (`335 230`); the `L` command draws a straight line from the starting point to (`465 230`).
+The `M` command moves the 'pen' to the starting coordinates (`335 230`); the `L` command draws a straight line from the starting coordinates to (`465 230`).
 Note that the x-y values in each coordinate pair are separated with a space.
-The first `C` command draws a curve to (`400 310`)---the (`465 230`) is the control point for the first/start anchor point; the (`465 310`) is the control point for the second/end anchor point.
+The first `C` command draws a curve to (`400 310`)---the (`465 230`) is the control point for the first/starting anchor point; the (`465 310`) is the control point for the second/end anchor point.
 The second `C` command draws a curve to (`335 230`)---the control points are (`335 310`) and (`335 230`), respectively.
-I've placed the second control point in the same position as the second anchor point for both curves.
+I've placed the starting control point in the same position as the end anchor point for both curves.
 The `Z` command closes the path so that the outline of the cup is complete.
 Figure 6 visualises what's happening with the curves and control points.

 <figure>
   <img src="{{ site.url }}/img/isawg/cup-path.svg" />
-  <figcaption>Figure 6: The coordinates for the cup's path anchor- and control points</figcaption>
+  <figcaption>Figure 6: The coordinates for the cup path's anchor- and control points</figcaption>
 </figure>

 If you've used a vector graphics editor before, the Figure 6 diagram should make some sense.
-There are several commands for drawing lines and curves, listed in the table below:
+There are several commands for drawing lines and curves as listed in the table below:

 <table width="100%" style="margin-bottom:1.5em; max-width:800px">
   <tr style="text-align:left">